Inside Italian Coffee Bars: Culture, Drinks & Tips

 - Shakerato – This is my goal for the summer of 2022.
 You can probably guess from the Italianized English word that it involves shaking.
 It’s basically an iced coffee.

 There are many other types of espresso drinks that you can order in Italy, but I wanted to keep the list tight to help build your confidence to venture outside of your comfort zone.
-Also, not every bar in Italy knows how or wants to make some of the more exotic drinks.
+Also, not every bar in Italy knows how or wants to make some of the less well known drinks.
 Ease into it.
 One of my missions this summer is to have a Shakerato but you don’t see them available in every bar so if it happens, it happens (quel che sarà, sarà).

 Food At An Italian Bar